jklinges14/Cyber-Security/README.md

 Measuring behabiour: This can be achieved by simulating phishing attacks and measurig how many employees fell into the trap.

-Measuring culture: Performaing qualitative analysis to determine the culture of the institution by reviewing patient's feedback.
+Measuring culture: Performing qualitative analysis to determine the culture of the institution by reviewing patient's feedback.
 Identifying recurrent topics and obtaining a sense how seriously do the employees take the cybersecurity threats.
 Determine whether these preceptions have changed with the implementation of new policies.
 I would conduct these qualitative cybersecurity culture analysis on a yearly basis.